sammwaura/jezishoreke/README.md

 # ECOMMERCE JEZI PLATFORM

-This project was developed using ReactJs).
+This is an Ecommerce Website Application developed using React Javascript and Redux.

 # jezishoreke